ms/buildtogether.tech/security/index.md

     usually (eventually) take what steps they can once they know there is a problem.
-They are more inclined to take real action against the attacker if they believe that you might speak publicly about what has happened and thereby damage their reputation, so never agree to a non-disclosure agreement that would prevent you from doing so (<span x="fairness"/>).
+They are more inclined to take real action against the attacker if they believe that you might speak publicly about what has happened and thereby damage their reputation, so never agree to a <span i="non-disclosure agreement!abuse of">non-disclosure agreement</span> that would prevent you from doing so (<span x="fairness"/>).

 Above all, remember that it's not just about you.
 We don't just wear masks to prevent ourselves from becoming infected: we also wear them so that we will not